mathew-fleisch/bashbot/README.md

 - Click "Create New App" from the [Slack Apps](https://api.slack.com/apps) page and follow the "From Scratch" prompts to give your instance of bashbot a unique name and a workspace for it to be installed in
 - The "Basic Information" page gives controls to set a profile picture toward the bottom (make sure to save any changes)
-- Enable "Socket Mode" from the "Socket Mode" page and add the default scopes `conversations.read` and note the "[App-Level Token](https://api.slack.com/authentication/token-types#app)" that is generated to save in the .env file as `SLACK_APP_TOKEN`
+- Enable "Socket Mode" from the "Socket Mode" page and add the default scopes `conversations.write` and note the "[App-Level Token](https://api.slack.com/authentication/token-types#app)" that is generated to save in the .env file as `SLACK_APP_TOKEN`
 - Enable events from the "Event Subscriptions" page and add the following bot event subscriptions and save changes
   - `app_mention`
   - `message.channels`